-Melrose Umbrella Co. sometimes gets lost in the shuffle of the more over-the-top cocktail bars in Hollywood and Weho, but make no doubt, this place is great.
+Melrose Umbrella Co. sometimes gets lost in the shuffle of the more over-the-top cocktail bars in Hollywood and Weho, but this place is great.
 Despite a confusing lack of umbrellas, this place is indeed on Melrose and that means the crowd is just a little more relaxed than your typical sceney spot.
 It’s fairly small, but there’s never a line and there’s no cover - two things essential to pleasing out-of-towners (and yourself).

 Your brother from Tampa’s version of karaoke is singing loudly in a Buffalo Wild Wings until he gets thrown out.
 Show him the real deal and get him to Max Karaoke in Little Tokyo.
 Located inside a gigantic indoor mall, Max is everything you want in private room karaoke, but we’d be lying if we said it wasn’t known for one thing - BYOB.
 Roll in with a 30-rack of cheap beer or whatever your drink of choice is and employees will graciously turn their backs.
 Just don’t get him kicked out before the night even starts.

-Your freshman year roommate is obsessed with Vanderpump Rules and thinks the only nightlife in LA is in West Hollywood.
+Your freshman-year roommate is obsessed with Vanderpump Rules and thinks the only nightlife in LA is in West Hollywood.
 Time to show her the parts of town Bravo! doesn’t show.
 Located on a side street in the Arts District, Resident is admittedly not the easiest to get to, but once you arrive and you see that fantastic outdoor patio, the bar inside an Airstream, and a live music venue in the adjacent building, you’ll both be happy you mixed things up tonight.

 When it comes to nightlife neighborhoods that matter in LA, it’s Koreatown and then everyone else.
-We could frankly fill this entire list with Ktown bars that you need to take your friends to, but our choice here is Toe Bang.
+We could frankly fill this entire list with Ktown bars that you need to take your friends to, but our first choice here is Toe Bang.
 The Korean tavern is situated in the center of all the action, making it the ideal jumping-off point for a night on the town.
 The bar snacks are delicious, they give you free peanuts, and one round of that yogurt soju will kick your buzz into high gear.

-To many people, Button Mash is one of the best Chinese spots to open in quite a while in LA.
-To even more people, it’s an arcade bar where you can go live out your childhood fantasies while getting very intoxicated in the process.
-Good news - Button Mash is both.
+Button Mash is a great Chinese restaurant.
+It’s also an arcade bar where you can go live out your childhood fantasies while getting very intoxicated in the process.
 So grab your friends, snag a reservation if you’re over six people, and go to town with Dan Dan noodles and pinball.

 The Westside has no lack of hotel rooftops, but the reality is most of them are stuffy, expensive, and boring.
 The roof at the Hotel Irwin in Venice can admittedly get a little bro-y at times, but for the most part, you’re able to get right in, find a seat, and watch your childhood neighbor from Minnesota take in a sunset over the ocean for the first time.